GAD-65 Antibodies Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 When to Consult a Doctor

-You should seek medical evaluation if you notice symptoms linked to autoimmune diabetes or neurological disorders.
+Medical evaluation is recommended if symptoms suggest autoimmune diabetes or neurological involvement.

 Diabetes-Related Symptoms